 In recent years, the airlines have become increasingly more stringent with baggage weight limits, meaning it’s really in your best interest to keep your luggage as light as possible.
 Most economy round the world tickets have a baggage of allowance of 1 x23kg checked bag, and 1x 7kg carry-on bag.
 Business class passengers have a baggage allowance of 2 x 23kg check in bags and 1 x 7kg carry-on.
 These rules do vary from airline to airline, so check with your Airfare Consultant and read the rules on your ticket before taking off.

-Here are some of our tips…
+Here are some of our packing tips

 When you get to the screening point, you will have to surrender any liquids, aerosols or gels greater than 100ml/g that you still have with you, including duty free.
-The rules also introduced random frisk searches as part of the screening process.”

 The most common mistake made with carry on liquids is the container size must be less than 100ml, not just what is inside the container.
 Many deodorant cans are 110g/ml so be sure to buy travel appropriate toiletries if you plan to take them onboard with you.
 These restrictions do not apply to checked-in luggage.